Blendify/blender-manual/trunk/blender_docs/manual/preferences/introduction.rst

 Introduction
 ************

 This chapter explains how to change Blender's default configuration with the *User Preferences* editor.

-The Blender *User Preferences* editor contains many of the settings that you can change to control the way Blender behaves each time you open the application.
+The Blender *User Preferences* editor contains settings to to control how Blender behaves.

 Open User Preferences